 If the vehicle suffers from a vapor lock, it will create an interruption to the fuel delivery.
 Without the right amount of fuel, the engine can be hard to start.
 You might notice more trouble when you try to start the vehicle after it has been warmed up.

-After the engine is running, it still needs the right air-to-fuel ratio to remain working as intended.
-However, a vapor lock interrupts this supply, causing the engine to run lean.
+After the engine is running, it still needs the right air-to-fuel ratio to continue working as intended.
+Vapor lock interrupts this supply, causing the engine to run lean.

 When an engine runs lean, it is susceptible to misfiring because of the incomplete combustion taking place.
-Not only will the engine run rough, but it could stall in bad vapor lock situations.
+Not only will the engine run rough, but it could stall if the vapor lock is particularly bad.

 3. Poor Performance